Glenrowan, Victoria: The town today

 Glenrowan is a popular rest point for those travelling on the Hume Freeway.
 In the township of Glenrowan, off the highway, tourists can rest, walk and examine the famous Kelly siege sites.
+The town is home to a large service centre.

+Glenrowan Recreation Reserve serves as the home ground of the Wangaratta Knights rugby league club, which competes in the Goulburn Murray Rugby League competition.

 The town had an Australian rules football team competing in the Ovens & King Football League however went in to recess after the 2019 season due to lack of support.

+Climate

+Glenrowan has a temperate climate, typical of north-eastern Victoria.
+The summers and usually hot and dry with occasional heatwaves during December, January and February.
+Winters are cool with fog and frost.
+The area gets regular rainfall throughout most of the year outside of the summer months.